vchizhov/resources/guides/SettingUpVisualStudio/guide.md

 ## Where To Go from Here

-Consider setting up OpenGL for Windows TODO ADD LINK, which will allow you to make programs that render images to the screen, instead of just text.
+Consider setting up OpenGL for Windows, which will allow you to make programs that render images to the screen, instead of just text.
+Tutorial for that coming soon :)

 ## Questions